Casa Sanchez Foods

 Casa Sanchez Foods is an American Mexican-style food snack company, based in the San Francisco Bay Area, best known for producing authentic salsas and tortilla chips.
-Beginning in the 1920s as a tortilla manufacturer in San Francisco, the company soon evolved to producing salsas, guacamoles, tamales and pupusas.
+Beginning in the 1920s as a tortilla manufacturer in San Francisco, the company soon evolved to producing salsas, guacamoles, tamales, pupusas, and coffee beans.

+The Casa Sanchez Building at 2778 24th Street in the Mission District has been listed as a San Francisco Designated Landmark (no. 296) by the city since February 11, 2022.

 Corporate history

 R. Sanchez & Co.

 Roberto and Isabel Sanchez immigrated from Zacatecas, Mexico to San Francisco, California, in 1923 and established R. Sanchez & Co., a tortilla factory in Northern California.
 Tortillas were traditionally sold by the pound and wrapped in paper and string just like in Mexico.
 After Roberto's death, his widow and three young children took over the family business.

 R. Sanchez & Co. began in the Fillmore district of San Francisco, a predominantly Hispanic area at the time.
 In 1968, the company moved to the Mission district as the Mission was experiencing an influx of Latino residents.
 Soon after, Robert Jr. and Martha Sanchez decided to manufacture fresh-packaged salsas to differentiate themselves from the many competing tortilla factories.